khulnasoft-lab/khulnasoft-ui/doc/contributing/danger.md

-# How is Danger used in GitLab UI?
+# How is Danger used in KhulnaSoft UI?

-We use [Danger](https://danger.systems/) in the GitLab UI codebase to streamline the review workflow and catch mistakes that reviewers might miss or not be aware of.
+We use [Danger](https://danger.systems/) in the KhulnaSoft UI codebase to streamline the review workflow and catch mistakes that reviewers might miss or not be aware of.

 ## Reviewer roulette